BrowserWorks/Waterfox/toolkit/components/telemetry/docs/environment.rst

         hotfixVersion: <string>, // e.g. "20141211.01"
       },
       settings: {
-        blocklistEnabled: <bool>, // false on failure
+        blocklistEnabled: <bool>, // true on failure
-        isDefaultBrowser: <bool>, // null on failure
+        isDefaultBrowser: <bool>, // null on failure, not available on Android
         e10sEnabled: <bool>, // false on failure
         telemetryEnabled: <bool>, // false on failure
         locale: <string>, // e.g. "it", null on failure
         update: {
           channel: <string>, // e.g. "release", null on failure
-          enabled: <bool>, // false on failure
+          enabled: <bool>, // true on failure
-          autoDownload: <bool>, // false on failure
+          autoDownload: <bool>, // true on failure
         },
         userPrefs: {
-          // Two possible behaviours: values of the whitelisted prefs, or for some prefs we
-          // only record they are present with value being set to null.
+          // Only prefs which are changed from the default value are listed
+          // in this block
+          "pref.name.value": value // some prefs send the value "pref.name.url": "<user-set>" // For some privacy-sensitive prefs
+            // only the fact that the value has been changed is recorded },
       },
-      },
-      profile: {
+      profile: { // This section is not available on Android.
         creationDate: <integer>, // integer days since UNIX epoch, e.g. 16446
         resetDate: <integer>, // integer days since UNIX epoch, e.g. 16446 - optional
       },